ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 }
 ```
 Some compilers may warn that the implicit conversion from `int` to `uint8_t` may change the value.
-That is insane.
+That is, the following code is not type correct, for some strong definition of "correct", since implicit conversions happen.
-That is, the following code is not type correct, for some strong definition of "correct".
 It is well defined, so it is not wrong.
 ```cpp
 uint8_t add_uint8(uint8_t lhs, uint8_t rhs)
 {